 With the active participation of faculty members with diverse backgrounds, CoCo has been playing a key role in producing several new interdisciplinary research projects since 2007 as an informal research group.
 It officially became a designated ORC of the University on July 1st, 2015.

-Center for Healthcare Systems Engineering (CHSE)
+Healthcare Systems Engineering Center (HSEC)